 Aluminum Christmas Trees: In California, all cars can be converted to hybrid or full electric.
 However, it's expensive.
 So Rod's hybrid Ford Mustang was plausible (if missing the point of a muscle car like a Mustang).

 Artistic License - Biology: Did you know eagles could hover in midair like hummingbirds?
-According to Word Of God "Global warming has caused them to be mutant, toxic, and flammable.
+According to Word of God "Global warming has caused them to be mutant, toxic, and flammable.
 That's why, when they take a kamikaze drive, they explode, and when they drop bird fluid on some of the cast, they get burned."
 Genetics and evolution don't work that way outside of X-Men.
 There's also the spontaneous combustion.
 Even bombardier beetles don't explode when falling.
 They also sound like Stuka bombers when they dive, which is a fairly impressive biological feat.

 Author Appeal: Green Tech - to the point of giving Rod a hybrid Ford Mustang.